bearbob/bearbob.github.io/content/post/purpose-in-life/index.md

 At a first glance a growth plan is similar to a **Career Development Plan** - a list of steps and milestones to accelerate your professional career.
 And that can be true, but then you are missing out on a lot of learning opportunities that will help you later (as I've touched before in [this article](https://source.codencake.com/post/growth_vs_career/)).

 I am also strong advocate for not seeing yourself only as a professional being, but including your private life.
 Both aspects can influence each other heavily and that needs to be considered.
-If I want to be present as a father, working 12 hours per day will align with that goal.
+If I want to be present as a father, working 12 hours per day will not really align with that goal.

 To summarize, a growth plan is a list of goals, milestones and steps that define how I want to live my life over the next years and what I want to achieve.